Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Discussions and Analysis

 \subsection{Generalization to Big Five Personality Inventory}

-To further verify the effectiveness of personality information in enhancing RPA performance, we adopt the \textbf{Big Five Inventory} \citep{john1991big}, a widely used personality assessment instrument.
-The Big Five personality traits, namely \textbf{openness, conscientiousness, extraversion, agreeableness}, and \textbf{neuroticism}, are measured as continuous scores across five dimensions, reflecting individual personality characteristics and allowing for more fine-grained distinctions.
+To further verify the effectiveness of personality information in enhancing RPA performance, we adopt the \textbf{Big Five Inventory (BFI)} \citep{john1991big}, a widely used personality assessment instrument.
+The Big Five personality are measured as continuous scores across five dimensions, reflecting individual personality characteristics and allowing for more fine-grained distinctions.
 In contrast, while the MBTI framework is less sensitive to subtle variations, it is generally easier to interpret.
 Therefore, we evaluate both frameworks to show that widely used personality models, regardless of their structural differences, consistently improve RPA performance.

-In our experiments, we provide RPAs with the Big Five scores for each character to construct personality-augmented agents.
-To ensure a fair comparison among the three methods, we restrict evaluation to characters in PDB for which personality annotations are available.
-Notably, Big Five personality data are relatively sparse in PDB, with only 9 and 25 annotated characters in CharacterEval and RoleAgentBench, respectively.
-This differs from the number of characters annotated with MBTI information and consequently results in variations in the Original setting.
+In our experiments, we provide RPAs with the BFI scores for each character to construct personality-augmented agents.
+To ensure a fair comparison, we evaluate only characters with available PDB personality annotations.
+However, Big Five data is sparse, covering only 9 characters in CharacterEval and 25 in RoleAgentBench.
+This limited sample size accounts for the differing ``Original'' baseline results across the two benchmarks.

-The results, presented in \autoref{tab:personality} and \autoref{fig:winrate-mbti}, show performance gains comparable to those obtained with MBTI, indicating that both personality approaches can effectively enhance RPA performance.
+The results, presented in \autoref{tab:personality} and \autoref{fig:winrate-mbti}, demonstrate that BFI also yields performance gains, suggesting that the benefits of incorporating personality information are robust across different frameworks.
+However, MBTI outperforms BFI in terms of enhancement magnitude.
+We hypothesize that this disparity stems from the prevalence of MBTI in public online discourse; for instance, the PDB contains more MBTI-related character analyses than BFI.
+Consequently, LLMs may have developed a superior ability to map MBTI traits to specific character behaviors during.
+The underlying mechanisms behind this performance disparity warrant further investigation.
+The comprehensive experimental results for each objective of CharacterEval are presented in \autoref{tab:personality_full_BFI} of Appendix.